 - 1 Amend 2 Cal.
-Code Regs.
-Section 18427: - 2 § 18427.
+Code Regs., Section 18427 to read: - 2 § 18427.
 Duties of Treasurers and Candidates with Respect to Campaign Statements. - 3 (a) Treasurers.
-The treasurer of a committee shall verify that to the best of his or her - 4 knowledge the committee campaign statements are true and complete and use all reasonable - 5 diligence in the preparation of the statements.
-To comply with these duties the treasurer shall do - 6 all of the following:
+The treasurer of a committee shall verify that to the best of his or her the - 4 treasurer's knowledge the committee campaign statements are true and complete and use all - 5 reasonable diligence in the preparation of the statements.
+To comply with these duties the - 6 treasurer shall do all of the following:

-- 7 (1) Establish a system of record keeping sufficient to ensure that receipts and - 8 expenditures are recorded promptly and accurately, and sufficient to comply with regulations - 9 established by the Commission related to record keeping. - 10 (2) Either maintain the records personally or monitor record keeping by others. - 11 (3) Take steps to ensure compliance with all requirements of the Act concerning the 12 receipt and expenditure of funds and the reporting of funds. - (4) Either prepare campaign statements personally or review with care the campaign statements and underlying records prepared by others. - (5) Correct inaccuracies or omissions in campaign statements of which the treasurer knows, and cause to be checked, and, if necessary, corrected, information in campaign statements a person of reasonable prudence would question based on all the surrounding circumstances of which the treasurer is aware or should be aware by reason of his or her duties under this regulation and the Act. - (b) Candidates with respect to candidate campaign statements.
-A candidate shall verify that to the best of his or her knowledge his or her own campaign statements are true and complete and use all reasonable diligence in the preparation of the statements.
-To comply with these duties the candidate shall be subject to the same duties imposed upon treasurers as stated in subdivision (a).

-- (c) Candidates with respect to campaign statements of committees they control.
-A candidate shall verify to the best of his or her knowledge that the campaign statements filed by a committee he or she controls are true and complete and that the treasurer has used all reasonable diligence in the preparation of the statements.
-To comply with these duties, the candidate shall do all of the following: - (1) Ascertain whether the treasurer is exercising all reasonable diligence in the performance of his or her duties including those duties specified under subdivision (a). - (2) Take whatever steps are necessary to replace the treasurer or raise the treasurer's performance to required standards, if the candidate knows or has reason to know that the treasurer is not exercising all reasonable diligence in the performance of his or her duties. - (3) Review with care the campaign statements prepared for filing by the committee. - (4) Correct any inaccuracies and omissions in campaign statements of which the candidate knows, and cause to be checked, and, if necessary, corrected, any information in campaign statements a person of reasonable prudence would question based on all the surrounding circumstances of which the candidate is aware or should be aware by reason of his or her duties under this regulation and the Act. - (5) Perform with due care any other tasks assumed in connection with the raising, spending or recording of campaign funds insofar as the tasks relate to the accuracy of information entered on campaign statements. - (6) Unless such steps are required to meet the standards set forth in subdivision (c)(1) through (4), a candidate is not responsible for establishing a record keeping procedure for a committee, monitoring committee record keeping, reviewing campaign finance records other than campaign statements, or personally taking steps to corroborate any information contained on a campaign statement.
+- 7 (1) Establish a system of record keeping sufficient to ensure that receipts and - 8 expenditures are recorded promptly and accurately, and sufficient to comply with regulations - 9 established by the Commission related to record keeping. - 10 (2) Either maintain the records personally or monitor record keeping by others. - 11 (3) Take steps to ensure compliance with all requirements of the Act concerning the - receipt and expenditure of funds and the reporting of funds. - (4) Either prepare campaign statements personally or review with care the campaign - statements and underlying records prepared by others. - 15 (5) Correct inaccuracies or omissions in campaign statements of which the treasurer - 16 knows, and cause to be checked, and, if necessary, corrected, information in campaign - statements a person of reasonable prudence would question based on all the surrounding - circumstances of which the treasurer is aware or should be aware by reason of his or her the - 19 treasurer's duties under this regulation and the Act. - 20 (b) Candidates with respect to candidate campaign statements.
+A candidate shall verify - 21 that to the best of his or her the candidate's knowledge his or her the candidate's own campaign - statements are true and complete and use all reasonable diligence in the preparation of the candidate shall verify to the best of his or her the candidate's knowledge that the campaign statements filed by a committee he or she the candidate controls are true and complete and that the treasurer has used all reasonable diligence in the preparation of the statements.
+To comply with these duties, the candidate shall do all of the following: - (1) Ascertain whether the treasurer is exercising all reasonable diligence in the performance of his or her the treasurer's duties including those duties specified under subdivision (a). - (2) Take whatever steps are necessary to replace the treasurer or raise the treasurer's performance to required standards, if the candidate knows or has reason to know that the treasurer is not exercising all reasonable diligence in the performance of his or her the treasurer's duties. - (3) Review with care the campaign statements prepared for filing by the committee. - (4) Correct any inaccuracies and omissions in campaign statements of which the candidate knows, and cause to be checked, and, if necessary, corrected, any information in campaign statements a person of reasonable prudence would question based on all the surrounding circumstances of which the candidate is aware or should be aware by reason of his or her the candidate's duties under this regulation and the Act. - (5) Perform with due care any other tasks assumed in connection with the raising, spending or recording of campaign funds insofar as the tasks relate to the accuracy of information entered on campaign statements.